-Brian Higgins joined CBC Prince Edward Island in 2002, following work in broadcasting, newspaper and magazine writing in central Canada.
+Brian Higgins joined CBC Prince Edward Island in 2002, following work in broadcasting and print journalism in central Canada.
 He follows law courts and justice issues on P.E.I., among other assignments.

 Latest from Brian Higgins

 Island sheep breeder appeals province's seizure of injured lamb

 A Prince Edward Island sheep breeder has filed an appeal with the Department of Agriculture after officials seized an injured lamb she had taken to the Atlantic Veterinary College.

 Woman who set Charlottetown apartment fire sentenced to 1 year in jail

 The early morning fire in April 2021 forced 20 people out of the Euston Street building, and caused $250,000 in damage.

 12 months in jail recommended for woman who set Charlottetown apartment fire